situ2001/bytedance-youth-training-camp/day02/webpack-demo/README.md

 Webpack is a bundler

-This demo includes basic usage, CSS loader, custom loader, lazy load, dev server, and plugin(WIP)
+This demo includes basic usage, CSS loader, custom loader, lazy load, dev server, and plugin.

 Some main ideas are showed as followed